johnkattenhorn/OrleansAndTemporal/ShoppingCartExample.PureCSharp/README.md

     Start the application by pressing `F5` or by selecting "Start Debugging" from the "Debug" menu.

-## Interacting with the Application

-Interact with the PureCSharp ShoppingCart application through swagger.
-The swagger UI can be accessed at `https://localhost:59855/swagger/index.html`

 ## Conclusion

 This variant of the ShoppingCart Example is a starting point for understanding basic .NET application structure and flow control.